abdulbadii/Old-TensorFlow-supporting-python-for-AVX-void-CPU/README.md

     $ pip install six==1.10.0
     $ pip install numpy==1.14.5
 ```
-13. Obtain TensorFlow 1.5
+13. Get the TensorFlow 1.5 itself
     `pip install tensorflow==1.5`
     Verify
     `pip show tensorflow`

 Satisfying every preceding requirement should succeed producing Python and TensorFlow that is runnning smoothly on any CPU incapable of AVX instruction

-For example it will do:
+For example, it will do
 https://github.com/abdulbadii/chessboard-reader-by-old-TensorFlow-and-Python